IndecisiveBoolean/nepbot/README.md

 >Currently a private bot.
 ## Release History

+* 0.0.6
+   * Added bugs command that will grab a live "snapshot" of the current BUGS list on NepBot's Trello to post in chat.
+   * Added 'Bad bot!' and 'nep' commands that do not require a prefix.
+   * Updated help message to reflect changes and fixed the formatting issue that was in v0.0.5.
+   * Added Trello link to help message.
+   * Added and tweaked cooldown times on certain commands to be shorter and less annoying.
+   * Corrected more spelling errors.
+   * Added spelling errors.

 * 0.0.5
    * Added nosad command.
    * Added more images for more Nep potential.